simeononsecurity/simeononsecurity.ch/content/articles/how-to-clean-your-electronic-devices-safely/index.en.md

 ### Avoid Eating or Drinking Near Devices

 To maintain the cleanliness and functionality of your electronic devices, it is important to avoid eating or drinking near them. **Food and beverages** can easily spill or splatter onto your devices, causing damage to the internal components.
-Additionally, crumbs and liquid residue can accumulate in the crevices of your devices, leading to the growth of **germs and bacteria**.
+Also, crumbs and liquid residue can accumulate in the crevices of your devices, leading to the growth of **germs and bacteria**.

 Here are some tips to help you avoid eating or drinking near your devices: